jmiddleton/cassandra-fhir-index/README.md

 ```
 cqlsh> CREATE KEYSPACE test WITH replication = {
-   ... 'class': 'SimpleStrategy',
+          'class': 'SimpleStrategy',
-   ... 'replication_factor': '1'
+          'replication_factor': '1'
-   ... };
+       };
 cqlsh> USE test;
 ```

-Firstly, create the table where you are going to store FHIR resources.
+Create the table where you are going to store FHIR resources.
 Remember that one column will contain JSON content.

 ```
 cqlsh:test> CREATE TABLE FHIR_RESOURCES (